The compatibility of thin-shell wormholes with quantum field theory: The volume integral theorem

 For a Schwarzschild spacetime, where

 the result is

 moreover, for large $a$, $\Omega\approx -2a$.
-If $a$ is measured in meters, this can lead to a huge amount of exotic matter since we are using geometrized units.
-So while the use of the delta function is mathematically correct, when applied to an infinitely thin surface, this use does not appear to be appropriate for expressing the density $\rho$ of the shell.
+This can lead to a huge amount of exotic matter since we are using geometrized units.
+For example, if $M=0.1$ m, and $a=1$ m, then $\Omega=-1.8$ m, which exceeds the mass of Jupiter in absolute value even though the shell is infinitely thin.
+At the opposite end, $\Omega$ can be made arbitrarily small by choosing $a$ sufficiently close to the event horizon $r=2M$.
+The result is a black-hole mimicker \cite{LZ08}, which may be indistinguishable from a black hole at a distance.
+So while the use of the delta function is mathematically correct, when applied to an infinitely thin shell, this use does not appear to be appropriate for expressing the density $\rho$ of the shell.
+The outcome also conflicts with the results in the previous section.